DomBros/PSVeeamTools/README.md

 PSVeeamTools
 =============

-PowerShell module with basic Tools for Veeam B&R mgmt
+PowerShell module with basic Tools for Veeam Backup & Replication management

 This is a PowerShell module with a variety of functions usefull in a day-to-day tasks.